 Several microclimates exist within the Okanagan and Similkameen Valleys, though we are generally known for our semi-arid desert climate.
 It is the perfect environment for growing our high quality apples, pears, cherries, and soft fruits.
 Our growers also benefit from pristine high mountain lakes for irrigation.
 Growers within the various microclimates manage their specific orchards to take full advantage of the unique growing conditions and produce the highest quality fruit possible.

 Each product is packaged in different ways defined by the retail partner and end location.
 For most of our apples and pears, there is a bulk or bag option, and for some varieties there are additional packaging options.
 Summer fruits are packed in a variety of different packaging options.
-All the fruit is packed in one of the four facilities and shipped out directly from there to our customers.
+All the fruit is packed in one of the three facilities and shipped out directly from there to our customers.

 There are two ways to store apples and pears: "Regular Storage" and "Controlled Atmosphere".
 For regular storage, think of your refrigerator - now take that and turn an entire warehouse into that same refrigerator.
 Some apples and pears, as well as the rest of our other fruits, are stored in large, cool temperature rooms.
 We store apples and some pears in both Regular Storage and Controlled Atmosphere storage, or CA. This technology allows us to control not only the temperature at which the apples are stored, but the atmosphere as well.
 What does that all mean?
 Well, CA storage slows the respiration of the fruit, which in turn stalls maturation ensuring the fruit lasts longer.